develephant/coronium-core-docs/docs-src/docs/ssl.md

 !!! warning
     Make sure to triple check your information.
 If not, then you might not be issued a certificate.

-After receiving your secure certificate, the script will exit and your SkyTable server will be accesible using __https__.
+After receiving your secure certificate, the script will exit and your Coronium Core server will be accesible using __https__.

 !!! tip
     It's generally a good idea to reboot the server instance by entering __sudo reboot -h__ on the command line.
 Wait a minute, and then check to make sure the server is running again.